flitzwald/asmodai/README.md

 $ asmodai start

+This will redirect all the output from the process to log/foobar.log

-Check the status of the daemon
+In order to check the status of the daemon run

 $ asmodai status
   => foobar runs with pid 75952

 Stop the daemon

 $ asmodai stop